ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation: Introduction

 \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item We systematically identify the challenges for text-to-image human preference annotation, and consequently design a pipeline tailored for it, establishing criteria for quantitative assessment and annotator training, optimizing labeling experience, and ensuring quality validation.
 We build the text-to-image comparison dataset for training the \model model based on the pipeline.
 The overall architecture is depicted in Figure~\ref{fig:CogReward}. \item We demonstrate that \model outperforms existing text-image scoring methods, such as CLIP~\cite{radford2021learning} (by 38.6\%), Aesthetic~\cite{schuhmann2022laion} (by 39.6\%), and BLIP~\cite{li2022blip} (by 31.6\%), in terms of understanding human preference in text-to-image synthesis through extensive analysis and experiments. \model is also proven to significantly mitigate the aforementioned issues, providing valuable insights into how human preference can be integrated into generative models. \item We suggest that \model could serve as a promising automatic text-to-image evaluation metric.
-Compared to FID~\cite{heusel2017gans} and CLIP scores on prompts from real users and MS-COCO 2014, \model aligns consistently to human preference ranking and presents higher distinguishability across models and samples. \end{itemize}
+Compared to FID~\cite{heusel2017gans} and CLIP scores on prompts from real users and MS-COCO 2014, \model aligns consistently to human preference ranking and presents higher distinguishability across models and samples. \item We propose Reward Feedback Learning (ReFL) for tuning diffusion models regarding human preference scorers.
+Our unique insight on \model's quality identifiability at latter denoising steps allows the direct feedback learning on diffusion models, which offer no likelihood for their generations.
+Extensive automatic and human evaluations demonstrate ReFL's advantages over existing approaches including data augmentation~\cite{wu2023better,dong2023raft} and loss reweighing~\cite{lee2023aligning}. \end{itemize}

-In summary, this work presents the first general-purpose text-to-image human preference RM, \model, and makes several key contributions to the field of text-to-image synthesis.
-Our findings provide valuable insights and guidance on the problem, shedding light on the limitations and future research directions for text-to-image generative models.

-The construction of \model mainly involves data collection and RM training.
-In this part, we first introduce the pipeline for systematic collection and annotation of human preference data from experts.
-On top of this, we provide detailed analysis and insights into results from human annotation on the uncurated generation of existing generative models.
-Finally, we elaborate necessary techniques for training a successful text-to-image human preference RM.